 Once you've signed up for a Data Fetcher account, you will land on the home screen.
 Click 'Create your first request' to go to the create request screen, where you will enter the details of the RSS feed you want to import.

+We're going to create an RSS Airtable integration by using a custom request in Data Fetcher.
 Under Application on the create request screen, select 'Custom'.

 Enter 'Import RSS Feed' as the Name of your request.